 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as discussed below, we identified certain deficiencies in internal control that we consider to be material weaknesses and significant deficiencies.
+However, as discussed below, we identified one deficiency in internal control that we consider to be a material weaknesses.